NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/FHIRAssets/Profiles.page.md

 topic: FHIRAssetsR4Profiles
 ---
 ## Profiles
-The profiles that are referenced by this specification are listed below.
+The FHIR profiles that are referenced by this specification are listed below.
 Each profile is documented using the format described in {{pagelink:ProfileDescriptions}}.

+Refer to the {{pagelink:DesignOverview}} for supporting information, including a description of the Pathology FHIR data model and the design approach that has been adopted as part of this specification.

 **Note:** The profiles are derived from the [UK Core Implementation Guide](https://simplifier.net/guide/ukcoreversionhistory/home?version=current), currently STU2.
 The pathology related profiles are currently under review as part of the [HL7 UK STU2 Ballot](https://confluence.hl7.org/pages/viewpage.action?pageId=175611042) process and are therefore subject to change.
 The STU2 version of the UK Core Implementation Guide introduced a new set of laboratory specific FHIR R4 derived profiles, indicated by the ‘Lab’ suffix in the profile name.
 These profiles are derived from the related UK Core profile e.g. UKCore-DiagnosticReport-Lab is derived from UKCore-DiagnosticReport.